zarapurewal/rpn-calculator/README.md

 Look at the bottom of the `Makefile` in this directory, specifically the targets `up`, `docker` and `down`.

-I will run these three targets as:
+For testing, I will run these three targets as:

 ```
 $ make up